mdn/content/files/en-us/learn/performance/javascript/index.md

 Before looking at the tips contained in this section, it is important to talk about _where_ in the process of browser page rendering JavaScript is handled.
 When a web page is loaded:

 1. The HTML is generally parsed first, in the order in which it appears on the page.
-2. Whenever CSS is encountered, it is parsed to understand what styles need to be applied to the page.
-During this time linked assets such as images and web fonts start to be fetched.
+2. Whenever CSS is encountered, it is parsed to understand the styles that need to be applied to the page.
+During this time, linked assets such as images and web fonts start to be fetched.
 3. Whenever JavaScript is encountered, it is parsed, evaluated, and run against the page.
 4. Slightly later on, the browser works out how each HTML element should be styled, given the CSS applied to it.
 5. The styled result is then painted to the screen.